Hydrogen and Helium atoms in strong magnetic fields: Results Discussion

-The variations in the binding energies for the most tightly bound states corresponding to and with are shown in Figure~\ref{fig:figure6}.
-The data points are eigenvalues obtained from the numerical solution of Eq.
-(24) according to the numerical procedures described in \S4.
-The energy eigenvalues are once again reported as the values corresponding to infinitely fine mesh sizes, estimated according to the discussion above; see Figure~\ref{fig:figure4} and discussion thereof.
-As in the case of hydrogen, runs were performed on each mesh size for every value of magnetic field strength considered in the study for each of the three states of helium, $M=0, -1$ and $-2$.
-These eigenvalues were extrapolated using rational functions \cite{NR1992} to the limit of zero mesh size.
-Eigenvalues obtained by this extrapolation procedure are reported as the calculated data points in Figure~\ref{fig:figure6}.
+The variations in the binding energies for the states corresponding to and with , are shown in Figure~\ref{fig:figure5}.
+The data points are eigenvalues obtained from the numerical solution of Eq.~(\ref{eq:22}), according to the numerical procedures described in \S~\ref{sec:numer}.
+The energy eigenvalues are once again reported as the values corresponding to an infinitely fine mesh, estimated according to the discussion above; see Figure~\ref{fig:figure3} and discussion thereof.
 The average accuracy of the estimate of the asymptotic value was determined to be on the order of Rydbergs.
 Again, for details regarding the extrapolation method, the reader is referred to Ref.~\cite{NR1992}.
-As can be seen in Figure~\ref{fig:figure6}, the binding energy of the state increases with increasing magnetic field strength .
-The line through the data represents a fit to the data.
-In addition, a good measure of the discretization error was considered to be the difference between the computed eigenvalues for the most finely refined mesh size employed and the extrapolated result for the mesh size tending to zero.
-This error associated with the discretization of the problem is reported in the number appearing in the parentheses in Tables~\ref{tab:Table4}, \ref{tab:Table5} and \ref{tab:Table6} in the appendix to this paper; the number therein corresponds to the absolute error in the fifth decimal place.
+As can be seen in Figure~\ref{fig:figure5}, the binding energies of the states increase monotonically with increasing magnetic field strength, .
+The lines through the data represent fits to the data.
+In addition, a good measure of the discretisation error is the difference between the computed eigenvalues for the most finely refined mesh size employed and the extrapolated result for the mesh size tending to zero.
+This error is reported in the number appearing in the parentheses in Tables~\ref{tab:Table3} and \ref{tab:Table4} in the appendix to this paper; the number therein corresponds to the absolute error in the fifth decimal place.
 Concordantly, the error bars were too small to be shown on the plots.